Ministry of Infrastructure and Water Management

 The Ministry of Infrastructure and Water Management (Ministerie van Infrastructuur en Waterstaat; I&W) is the Dutch Ministry responsible for transport, aviation, public works, land management and water resource management.
 The Ministry was created in 2010 as the Ministry of Infrastructure and the Environment following the merger of the Ministry of Transport and Water Management and the Ministry of Housing, Spatial Planning and Environment.
 In 2017, the Ministry was renamed the Ministry of Infrastructure and Water Management and the responsibilities for environmental policy and climate change policy were transferred to the Ministry of Economic Affairs.

 The Minister of Infrastructure and Water Management (Minister van Infrastructuur en Waterstaat) is the head of the Ministry and a member of the Cabinet of the Netherlands.
-The current Minister is Robert Tieman, serving since June 2025.
+The current Minister is Vincent Karremans, serving since February 2026.

 Organisation

-The Ministry has currently two Government Agencies and three Directorates:
+The Ministry currently has two Government Agencies and three Directorates: